-You have several options on how to receive your federal income tax refund.
+You have several ways to receive your federal income tax refund.
 You can:

 - Split your direct deposit between two or three accounts

 - Receive your refund in a paper check

 - Buy up to $5,000 in U.S. Series I Savings Bonds

 Direct Deposit Your Refund to a Single Checking or Savings Account

 If you want to deposit your refund to just one account, put the information directly on your tax return.
 You don't need an extra form.
 It's safe, fast and convenient.

 Split Your Direct Deposit Between Two or Three Accounts

 Split your direct deposit refund into two or three accounts with up to three different U.S. financial institutions.
 You can put some into your checking account, some in your savings account, or some in other accounts, such as an individual retirement arrangement or IRA.
 Use the Form 8888, Allocation of Refund (Including Savings Bond Purchase)PDF to split your refund.
 See Frequently Asked Questions about Splitting Federal Income Tax Returns for more information.